microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Legacy vs Enhanced State Validation

-During command list record, the actual legacy state or layout of the resource will have at execution time cannot be known.
+During command list record, the actual legacy state or layout a resource will have at execution time cannot be known.
 Therefore, the first command referencing the resource assigns a "blended state" indicating layout, accessibility, and legacy state (if available).
 Subsequent non-barrier accesses are validated against the assumed state or access, updating the assumed bits or producing an error if the accesses are incompatible.

 Until the first barrier call, the record-time layout of any texture remains `D3D12_BARRIER_LAYOUT_UNDEFINED`, meaning no record-time validation of layout is performed.